junnunkarim/simplelight/README.md

 >
 > My primary goal in forking is to modify the theme and study the codebase.
 > I also plan to modify the codebase and scripts to improve development of this kernel on linux better.
-> I do not plan to support any maintenance.
-This fork is only for personal use.
+> I do not plan to maintain this fork though as this is only for personal use.
-> But who knows, it might even turn out that I have introduced new features. ¯\_(ツ)_/¯
+> But who knows, it might even turn out that I start developing new features as needs arise. ¯\_(ツ)_/¯

 # SimpleLight
 Hello all!